Directors' loan accounts: toolkit

 - The board should agree loan terms and document them accordingly.

-- From 6 April 2016 the tax charge on outstanding loans to participators increases to 32.5% for loans, advances and arrangements made on or after 6 April 2016.
+- From 6 April 2016 the tax charge on outstanding loans to participators increased to 32.5% for loans, advances and arrangements made on or after 6 April 2016.

-- This measure was announced in Budget 2016 and legislation will be introduced through the Finance Bill 2016.
+- This measure was announced in Budget 2016 and introduced through the Finance Act 2016.

 An overdrawn director’s current account is the same as a loan account